Phase 1 Strategic Synthesis · Near & Dear · 2026

 The open lane

 Cold Clinical, Celebrity Halo, Wellness Glow — all taken.
 Comfort + Science + Warmth sits unclaimed.
-No competitor has staked it.
 Jeisys is already built for it.

 How we move